-Clause Summary Issues Raised Department's Comments Information which is contained in an anonymised form and information relating to grants, loans and payments made to any person or body is also exempted from this bar.
-The ICO recommends that unless otherwise contained in the legislation, the Bill is amended to require that the rules made under Article 36 be published. • The Bar Council notes that the draft Bill replicates 36(1)-(4) of the 2003 Order but unfortunately 36(5) has not been transferred.
+Clause Summary Issues Raised Department's Comments Information which is contained in an anonymised form and information relating to grants, loans and payments made to any person or body is also exempted from this bar. • The ICO recommends that unless otherwise contained in the legislation, the Bill is amended to require that the rules made under Article 36 be published. • The Bar Council notes that the draft Bill replicates 36(1)-(4) of the 2003 Order but unfortunately 36(5) has not been transferred.
 This requires the Department to "consult the Lord Chief Justice, the Law Society and the General Council of the Bar of Northern Ireland and undertakes such other consultation as appears to him to be appropriate".
 It is important that the profession and key stakeholders have a role in the development of any registration scheme and the Bar Council asks the Committee to propose the replication of 36(5) within the draft Bill.
 The amendment referred to - which is contained in paragraph 1(5) of Schedule 2 to the Bill - is to insert a new Article 36B provision into the 1981 Order.
 It is to provide for a register of solicitors and counsel eligible to be assigned under criminal legal aid.
-The new provision refers, in Article 36B(1), to rules under the existing general rulemaking power in Article 36(3) of the 1981 Order.
-In its current form, Article 36(3) of the 1981 Order prescribes a number of statutory consultees, including the Lord Chief Justice and the Attorney General.
+The new provision refers, in Article 36B(1), to rules under the existing general rule-making power in Article 36(3) of the 1981 Order.
+In its current form, Article 36(3) of the 1981 Order.
+In its current form, Article 36(3) of the 1981 Order.
+When bringing forward rules under this current form, Article 36(3) of the 1981 Order.
 When bringing forward rules under this rule-making power, in compliance with its obligation under common law, the Department has always - without fail - consulted with both the Law Society and